 - 6.15.
-Development in the Spadina Precinct will be mid-rise in scale and will generally not exceed a height of 40 metres. - 6.16.
+Development in the Spadina Precinct will be predominantly mid-rise in scale. - 6.16.
 Development will provide a significant stepback above the base building on the Spadina frontage to reinforce the warehouse character of the street. - 6.17.
-Appropriate height will be determined by considering the depth of the site, the conservation of heritage resources, the provision of appropriate stepbacks on all elevations of the building and the provision of a streetwall height that reflects the character of the street.
+Appropriate height will be determined by considering the depth of the site, the conservation of heritage resources, the provision of appropriate stepbacks and the provision of a contextually sensitive streetwall.